Jordi Vanlerberghe: Early career and Mechelen

-Vanlerberghe made his Belgian Pro League debut on 27 October 2012 in the derby against Lierse.
-He replaced Nicklas Pedersen as an 88th-minute substitute.
-He scored his first professional goal on 25 January 2014 against Mons.
+He made his Belgian Pro League debut on 27 October 2012 against Lierse at the age of 16, replacing Nicklas Pedersen as an 88th-minute substitute.
+He scored his first senior goal on 25 January 2014 in a Belgian Cup tie against Mons.
+Over five seasons in Mechelen's first-team squad he accumulated 50 senior appearances across the league, championship play-offs and cup before agreeing to a move in the summer of 2017.